sgunja754/comp108/parsons/sequence.md

 })();
 </script>

-Drag the correct lines of code to the yellow area below.
-Note that this problem contains distractors.
+Drag the correct lines of code to the yellow area below: get length input first, then width Note that this problem contains distractors.
 Distractors are incorrect code statements included to make the problem more challenging and assess your understanding of concepts.
 <div id="parsons-4-sortableTrash" class="sortable-code"></div>